 7. Line Up procedures.
-When ATC issue a "line-up and wait" instruction, Ac should line-up no further west of the intersection between rwy 27/09 and Delta taxiway.
+When ATC issue a "line-up" $\blacktriangleright \blacktriangleleft$ instruction, Ac should line-up no further west of the intersection between rwy 27/09 and Delta taxiway.
 This will allow the rwy 09 traffic lights to remain on green until request for departure is received.
 The full length of the runway will still be available on request.

 8. Booking diversions.
-For stn based Ac ATC will book ►1 suitable diversion for routine flying within 60nm of RAF Odiham which will be held as both a weather and crash diversion.
-Should RAF Odiham declare RWY BLACK, stn based ac can still land at Odiham if approved by the DDH and the AO/ATC Sup ◄
+For stn based Ac, ► if the TAF forecasts YLO 1 or worse or ODI does not have 2 serviceable independent approach aids, Stn Ops will book 1 suitable diversion for routine flying within 60nm of RAF Odiham which will be held as both a weather and crash diversion.
+If ODI does have 2 serviceable independent approach aids available, ODI may standby as its own diversion.
+Should RAF Odiham declare RWY BLACK, stn based ac can still land at Odiham if approved by the DDH and the AO/ATC Sup.

-9. Vehicle movement around rwy 27 Threshold.
-Due to the presence of earthing points on the northern edge of rwy 27, vehicular movement is restricted ► on the grass immediately north of the runway 27 threshold, to those with a specific purpose to be there and the express permission of ATC.
+14. Vehicle movement around rwy 27 Threshold.
+Due to the presence of earthing points on the northern edge of rwy 27, vehicular movement is restricted on the grass immediately north of the runway 27 threshold, to those with a specific purpose to be there and the express permission of ATC.
 Vehicle speed is restricted to walking pace.